2025-26 Edition

 Basic techniques and statistical methods for designing surveys and analyzing collected survey data.
 Topics include simple random sampling, ratio and regression estimates, stratified sampling, cluster sampling, sampling with unequal probabilities, multistage sampling, and methods to handle nonresponse.

-Prerequisite: DATA 200AP and DATA 200BP.
-DATA 200AP with a grade of B or better.
-DATA 200BP with a grade of B or better
+Prerequisite: DATA 200AP with a minimum grade of B and DATA 200BP with a minimum grade of B.

 STATS 265.
 Causal Inference.
 4 Units.